BottomLighOn/Pattern-Dumper-x64/README.md

 - **`result_rva`** (`bool`): If `true`, result is saved as an RVA.
 If `false`, it’s an absolute address.

 > If both `relative_instruction_size` and `full_instruction_size` are `0`, the value found at the pattern is treated as an absolute address directly.

+⚠️ This is a minimal utility made for personal use and educational purposes.